mezonai/mezon-mcp/README.md

 - Send messages to Mezon channels
 - Read recent messages from channels
-- Automatic server and channel discovery
+- Automatic clan and channel discovery
 - Support for both channel names and IDs
 - Proper error handling and validation